 During the didactic year, students are required to wear professional attire on designated days as determined by the faculty.
 Please refer to the general rules for guidance.
 When permitted, students are allowed to wear navy scrubs with the Augusta University logo embroidered on them.
 Scrubs must be pressed.
 If any hair is visible at the neckline on the student's back or chest, students must wear undershirts under the scrub top.
 Undershirts should only be white, black, or grey.
 Students are allowed to wear clean-appearing athletic shoes with scrubs.
-Students must refrain from wearing sweatshirts or hoodies.
+Students must refrain from wearing sweatshirts or hoodies; unless the program has approved a (non-hooded) class sweatshirt that can be worn in the classroom over scrubs.
 Students are allowed to wear white, grey, or black long sleeve shirts under the scrub tops as long as they don't have any print on them.
 Students may wear zip-up jackets over the scrub top as long as it does not have a hood.
 If a student is unsure about the required attire for the day, they should default to professional attire.
 Any violation of the professional appearance rules will result in a professional advisory or warning.